boltlabs-inc/zip-spec/zip-bolt-support.rst

 -------------
 The funding transaction is by default funded by only one participant, the customer.
 We will be extending the protocol to allow for dual-funded channels.

 This transaction has 2 shielded inputs (but can be up to some N) and 1 output to a P2SH address (to a 2-of-2 multi-sig address) with the merchant public key.
-Note that the customer can specify as many shielded inputs to fund the channel sufficiently (limited only by the overall transaction size).
+Note that the customer can specify as many shielded inputs as necessary to fund the channel sufficiently (limited only by the overall transaction size).

 * ``lock_time``: 0
 * ``nExpiryHeight``: 0
-* ``valueBalance``: ?
+* ``valueBalance``: funding amount + transaction fee
 * ``nShieldedSpend``: 1 or N (if funded by both customer and merchant)
 * ``vShieldedSpend[0]``: tx for customer’s note commitment and nullifier for the coins